Colleen Ndemeh Fitzgerald: After Work Tours #3 – Sophiensæle | Independent Theater in Berlin

 After Work Tours #3 is being produced in co-operation with Sophiensæle as part of the festival Never Work.Never Work—International Performance Festival is a festival by Sophiensæle, supported by the Capital Cultural Fund (HKF).
 Sophiensæle is supported by the Senate Department for Culture and Social Cohesion.
 Media partners: Berlin Art Link, Missy Magazine, Siegessäule, taz.

 Colleen Ndemeh Fitzgerald is a multidisciplinary performance artist, activist, and cultural worker of Kpelle (Liberian) and Irish-American descent.
 Her movement-based practice is rooted in Afro-diasporic, West African, and contemporary dance techniques, centering her feminist, antiracist, and anticolonial politics.
 She received her BA in Dance and Anthropology from Bates College (USA) and her MA with distinction in Performance at the University of the Arts Berlin – HZT (Germany).
-She has performed and taught in the Americas, West Africa and Europe.
-From 2014 to 2019, she lived in Buenos Aires, Argentina, where she was artistically and politically active with Afro-diasporic communities.
-There, she co-founded Kukily, an Afro-feminist arts collective working across borders in performance, audiovisual media, installation, and community-centered projects.
+She has performed and taught in the Americas, West Africa and Europe, including events such as Tanztage Berlin (2025) and the Venice Biennial (2024), as part of the program Black Portratitures.
+She co-founded Kukily, an Afro-feminist arts collective working across borders in performance, audiovisual media, installation, and community-centered projects.
 In 2024, Kukily was invited to the Lagos Biennial.
+Fitzgerald recently started building a cultural institution in Liberia.